 FedEx maintains a blanket prohibition on hemp.
 Although we haven’t had any issues with FedEx, we do not recommend using them to send samples or products until they change their policy.

 UPS maintains a prohibition on hemp “in plant form.”
 We interpret this to mean living plants AND dried raw hemp plant materials.
 You are taking a risk of shipment seizure and loss if you ship raw hemp plant materials with UPS.
 They do appear to accept manufactured hemp/CBD products so long as the site from which any such sample is shipped does not also produce items classified as marijuana.

 Cost depends on the type of test and the type of sample we’re testing.
 Check out our current prices here.
 We offer discounts for bulk sample submission and ongoing testing plans.
 For more information, please contact us.

 Payment is due when samples are submitted.
 We will not release test results until payment has been received.
 We accept cash, checks, credit/debit cards or Paypal and offer bulk discounts, patient pricing and seasonal specials.

-What size sample of industrial hemp do you need?
+What size sample of industrial hemp do you need for potency testing?